Elissaaaaaa/AppleCheck-Logistic-Regression/README.md

 # AppleCheck: Logistic Regression

-A repository that contains the files related to a logistic regression model that predicts the quality of apples, using pre-existing datas.
+A repository that contains the files related to a logistic regression model that predicts the quality of apples, using pre-existing data.

-Data of apples can be found in the apple_quality.csv file, whereby datas are retrieved from kaggle.com
+Data of apples can be found in the apple_quality.csv file, whereby data are retrieved from kaggle.com
 Data source: https://www.kaggle.com/datasets/nelgiriyewithana/apple-quality

-Dataset contains 4000rows x 7 columns
+Dataset contains 4000 rows x 7 columns

 Table of contents:
 1. 1_CrispDM